garden from hell

 USDA Certified Organic.

-16 Thyme (Started seedlings on February 11)
+Thyme (Start seedlings on February 16)

 Thyme seeds are best started indoors.